California Corbina Fishing: Size, Limits, Range, and Fishery

 Best Bait for Corbina Fishing

-Sand crabs are the best bait for California Corbina fishing.
+Sand crabs are the best bait for California Corbina fishing, but, sand crabs aren’t here year round.
+From November through March, I rely on the baits listed in this article on the best bait for surf fishing.
 These fish tend to swim the shallow waters here in Southern California and you’ll often find fish in troughs and scallops in just inches of water!
 They swim through these troughs waiting for sand crabs to be unearthed when the current sweeps through.
-Check out what gear works best here.
-For techniques and information on how to catch the California Corbina I promise the tips on our home page will help you increase your hook up rate.
+For techniques and information on how to catch the California Corbina and other common species of Southern California surf fish, I promise the tips on our home page will help you increase your hook up rate.

 Selecting soft-shelled crabs will also increase you’re hook-up rate.
 Fish tend to prefer these crabs over the hard-shell crabs.
 Also, don’t pick the biggest crab!
 The best size sand crabs are finger nail-size as these are the universal perfect size for all fish in the surf.
 After choosing the perfect size and texture of sand crab for your bait, it’s important to understand what time of year to head out for a surf fishing session.
 Corbina are most plentiful along the surf from the months of June through August as they move into deeper waters when the temperature drops.
 See the chart at the bottom of the page for details.